-If you’re interested in expanding your emergency management skills, it’s important to explore the similarities and differences between a master’s in emergency management and a master’s in homeland security.
+If you’re interested in exploring the emergency management industry, it’s important to compare the similarities and differences between a master’s in emergency management and a master’s in homeland security.
 The right graduate program can provide the knowledge to set plans for hazardous conditions and take charge in the moments when every decision counts.

 What Can You Do With a Master’s in Homeland Security?

 A homeland security master’s degree program is primarily designed to equip professionals for careers among the more than 240,000 employees who make up the Department of Homeland Security.
 Formed in November 2002, the newest cabinet department of the U.S. federal government comprises operational and support components such as the:

 - Cybersecurity and Infrastructure Security Agency (CISA)